 The Government is providing a time-limited,15-month investment incentive (through to 30 June 2021) to support business investment and economic growth over the short term, by accelerating depreciation deductions.

-If you own a small business and have apprentices or trainees, you may be eligible for a wage subsidy of 50% of the apprentice’s, or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020.
+If you own a small business or medium-sized business and have apprentices or trainees, you may be eligible for a wage subsidy of 50% of the apprentice’s, or trainee’s wage paid until 31 March 2021.
 If eligible, you’ll be reimbursed up to a maximum of $21,000 per eligible apprentice or trainee ($7,000 per quarter).

-Your small business will be eligible if you employ fewer than 20 employees and retain an apprentice or trainee.
-The apprentice or trainee must’ve been in training with your business at 1 March 2020.
+Your small business may be eligible if you employ 20 or fewer employees and retain an apprentice or trainee.
+The apprentice or trainee must’ve been in training with your business at 1 July 2020.

 Additional help for businesses

-In addition to the Government, many banks have a number of initiatives to support businesses impacted by COVID-19, including deferring loan repayments, waiving fees and charges, and interest free periods.
+In addition to the Government, many banks have a number of initiatives to support businesses impacted by COVID-19.
+This includes deferring loan repayments, waiving fees and charges, and interest free periods.
 Depending on the institution, this may include:

 - Deferral of principal and interest payments on business loans for up to 6 months